 Tree & Shrub Planting

-General information and pictures of most of the trees and shrubs that folks want to know more about are available at the Indiana Wildlife Federation's website.
+General information and pictures of most of the trees and shrubs are available at the Indiana Wildlife Federation's website.

 What is Naturescaping?
 Simply put, it is the concept of landscaping with native plants in harmony with the natural environment of the region it is planted in.